ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

    enough to be tested.
    We suggest that branch coverage is used whenever possible (as opposed to statement/line coverage).
+-  Develop system-level tests to cover acceptance criteria (of capabilities and features that are related to the entire system).

 Another goal of this phase is **identifying the test training needs** for the organization and teams and start providing some support